Back to Blog

 • Check grammar and spelling before sending.

-With a HIPAA-compliant help desk platform, you protect messages containing sensitive customer data.
+Using a secure help desk platform protects messages containing sensitive customer data.
 Email logs stay accessible, so you can verify what was sent and when.

 flowchart TB A[Email Best Practices] --> B[Greet Customer] B --> C[State Purpose] C --> D[Provide Clear Steps] D --> E[Close Formally]